cloudmesh-community/book/chapters/ai/ai.md

 vary in magnitude significantly but total points does not necessarily hold more predictive power than field goal percentage.
-In order to normalize we again most only select the the numeric columns and text columns can not be normalized in the way described above.
+In order to normalize we again most only select the the numeric columns and text columns can not be normalized in the way described previously.

     nba_numeric = nba[numeric_columns]
-    #apply normalization formula described above using built in python math
+    #apply normalization formula using built in python math
     #functions for the mean and standard deviation
     nba_normalized = (nba_numeric - nba_numeric.mean()) / nba_numeric.std()

-We can now use built in functions to calculate the nearest neighbors in order to compare to our results attained from the above exercise.
-In case you did not notice the selected_player_distance array is an array that lists all the Euclidean distances.
+We can now use built in functions to calculate the nearest neighbors in order to compare to our results attained from the previous exercise.
+In case you did not notice the `selected_player_distance` array is an array that lists all the Euclidean distances.
 We will use this later to see if the same result is obtained by using the built in functions.
 First we will import the necessary libraries shown below.

     from scipy.spatial import distance

-If you inspected the the selected_player_distance array you would have noticed that there were several NaN's present this was due to having an incomplete dataset and must be avoided.
+If you inspected the the `selected_player_distance` array you would have noticed that there were several NaN's present this was due to having an incomplete dataset and must be avoided.
 The following bit of code will replace all NA entries with zeros.